akkaboss/Stock_predicton-HDFC-bank-/README.md

-# Stock_predicton-HDFC-bank-
+# Stock_Prediction_HDFCbank
-Using 10 years of data to train machine learning model to predict stock statistics.
+Here we used 10 years of data to train our machine learning model to predict stock statistics.